DakobedBard/dsi-spark/individual.md

 ##3.
 Processing data with Spark

-Now we are familiar with the basics of Spark.
-Let's flex some of Spark's real power with a bigger dataset.
-Here we will run through the workflow of working with an actual dataset in Spark.
-This dataset is still not so huge that it will be impossible to process locally.
-We will get to the real big ones tomorrow where we need to be running operations on cluster of machines in the cloud.

-Here we are trying to find out which airport has the worst / least delay.
-There are 2 types of delays: arrival delays (`ARR_DELAY`) and departure delays (`DEP_DELAY`).
-All delays are in terms of minutes.
+Here we will practice more programming with Spark using a bigger dataset.

+The goal is to identify airports with the worst / least delay.

+**2 types of delays:**
+- Arrival delays (`ARR_DELAY`) and departure delays (`DEP_DELAY`)
+- All delays are in terms of minutes
-`ARR_DELAY` is associated with the destination airport (`DEST_AIRPORT_ID`), and `DEP_DELAY` is associated with the destination airport (`ORIGIN_AIRPORT_ID`).
+- `ARR_DELAY` is associated with the destination airport (`DEST_AIRPORT_ID`)
+- `DEP_DELAY` is associated with the destination airport (`ORIGIN_AIRPORT_ID`)

-1. Just as above, define your `SparkContext` to be `local[4]`.
-Load the text file in via an S3 link to the file.
+1. Start a new notebook and make a new `SparkContext`.
+There could only be one Spark instance per Python instance.
+Load the file as follow.

    ```python
    airline = sc.textFile('s3n://mortar-example-data/airline-data')
    ```

-2. Show the first 2 entries.
+2. Print the first 2 entries.
 The first line is the column names and starting from the second line is the corresponding data.
 Also run a `.count()` on the RDD.
 This will **take a while** as the data set is a few million rows.